 Atlantic City Electric has partnered with Sustainable Jersey to facilitate this grant program.
 Sustainable Jersey provides tools, training, and financial incentives to support communities as they pursue sustainability programs.
 Currently, 81 percent or 455 of New Jersey's 565 municipalities are participating in the municipal certification program and 350 school districts and 948 schools are participating in the Sustainable Jersey for Schools certification program.

-We will accept grant requests through July 16th.
 Municipalities are encouraged to apply for these competitive grants.
-To apply, complete the simple application on Sustainable Jersey's website at Municipalities can learn more about, and apply for, the Sustainable Communities Grant Program by visiting https://bit.ly/2020ACEGrants.
+To apply, complete the simple application on Sustainable Jersey's website at Municipalities can learn more about, and apply for, the Sustainable Communities Grant Program by visiting http://bit.ly/2021ACEGrants.